The BRWA is involved in a number of community initiatives and educational events to help protect the water

 explain the benefits

-benefits of newly installed bendway weirs, rip rap along the river banks and vegetation.
+benefits of installed bendway weirs, rip rap along the river banks and vegetation.
 The weirs were

 designed to redirect the flow of the river and reduce velocities to allow vegetation to establish and stabilize